vanyle/vectarine/README.md

 - 👾 Don't limit creativity
   - 🏭 Access to low-level primitives
   - 📐 3d & 2d support
+  - 🚀 Performance: Render millions of entities at 60 fps
 - 🌍 Reach a wide audience
-  - 🚀 Performance: Render millions of entities at 60 fps
   - 🌐 Supports the Web, Windows, Linux, MacOS
   - 📦 Distribute your game by sharing only 2 files with a small size footprint.
+  - 📖 Free and open-source

 ## Getting started making games